muonictonic/poker/README.txt

 In construction:

     Still working on a lot of things.
 So a lot of the functions are still pretty rough.
-Also comments are missing from a lot of areas.
 I'm also planning to allow the user to see the other hands after each game, and possibly adding the ability to discard and draw new cards before the game is decided.